Developing collaborative innovative healthcare models and improving outcomes for older adults

 The Ageing Research Centre members are winners of the UL Presidents Research Excellence and Impact Outstanding Research Collaboration Award for 2023.
 The Ageing Research Centre (ARC) comprises an interdisciplinary group of academic researchers across the University of Limerick, external academic collaborators, clinical collaborators and a Public and Patient Involvement (PPI) panel of older adults and family caregivers who share a common focus on ageing research.
 Research from the Ageing Research Centre has been instrumental in driving the adoption and integration of innovative health novel care models for older adults and their family caregivers.
 This research has played a pivotal role in shaping national policies pertaining to health and social care for older adults.
 On this podcast we are joined by members of the ARC along with patient participants who have helped to shape the research and the direction of the centre.

-Listen to podcast at podomatic
+Listen to podcast at Podomatic

 Music and Movement for Health and Wellbeing of Older Adults